If you’ve ever had the thought that you weren’t a good leader or didn’t know how to be one, you’re not alone.

 This showed up in painful ways.
 I was easily triggered by my employees’ mistakes.
 In turn, they felt shamed by my anger and by the judgments that I too often expressed when other employees were present.
 Most respected me, but they didn’t trust me.
 I could see what was happening.
 I wanted to be different, but I didn’t know how to change.

-For several years, my strengths created forward movement for EMyth while, at the same time, my unresolved conflicts limited its success.
+For several years, my strengths created forward movement for EMyth and my unresolved conflicts limited its success.
 My inability to get out of my own way continued to plague me.
-In 1996, a year after I became the President of EMyth, I retained an Executive Coach to help me sort out my struggles in leading people and navigating my partnership.
+In 1996, a year after I became the president of EMyth, I retained an executive coach to help me sort out my struggles in leading people and navigating my partnership.

 In 1999, I was able to retire from the day-to-day operations of the company, having created a business that didn’t depend on me to be there.
 My leadership journey, however, was just beginning.
-Since then, I’ve led EMyth mostly as its Board Chair.
-I’ve never stopped discovering what it means to lead.
+Whether I’ve served as EMyth’s CEO or solely as its Board Chair, I’ve never stopped discovering what it means to lead.

 The four essential qualities of leadership